-This is also another reason for focusing on a step function for the sender - all other natural functional forms yield predictions that are clear enough.
+This is also another reason for focusing on a step function for the sender - all other natural functional forms yield predictions that are clear enough, as discussed in propositions 3 through 6.

-Theorem 4.3.
+Theorem 6.1.
 Suppose that the environment is canonical, |A| = 2, and the receiver's pure strategy is onto.
 Then the outcome of the MP game cannot be strictly Blackwell-more informative than the outcome of the BP game.

 The reason for phrasing the theorem thus is twofold.
-First of all, i are looking to highlight the fact that MP result in strictly more information being revealed - in other words, there is no reason to prefer to have a mediator under these assumptions.
-Secondly, with linear utilities for both the sender and the mediator i can trivially support any outcome - since both players are indifferent over everything - so it is very easy to come up with examples where the outcomes are exactly identical.
+First of all, this highlights the fact that MP result in strictly more information being revealed - in other words, there is no reason to prefer to have a mediator under these assumptions.
+Secondly, with linear utilities for both the sender and the mediator I can trivially support any outcome - since both players are indifferent over everything - so it is very easy to come up with examples where the outcomes are exactly identical.